Why should students enroll in College Credit Plus at Otterbein?

 - ACT, SAT scores.
 Otterbein's codes for sharing test scores are: ACT 3318; SAT 1597

-- Letter of recommendation from a teacher or counselor
+- High School Information Form (PDF) from a teacher or counselor

 Otterbein employs a holistic application review process that consider high school performance (GPA course selection, rigor, grade trends), standardized test scores, and activities (leadership, community service, work, athletics).
 Some programs have additional criteria such as minimum GPA or test scores, audition, portfolio review etc. Students will be notified of the admission decision within three to four weeks after the application deadline.

 - Contact Otterbein University at 614.823.1500 and ask to speak with our OCI coordinator.